Scuba Diving Sites Near Montreal

 |

 Boat Dive.
 Beautiful upside 19th century wooden centreboard schooner, 131 feet long.
 Sank in 1877.
+Can have very strong current at times.
+Excellent drift dive.
+Penetration possible but should be Wreck certified.
 Wreck sits between 40-90 feet.
 Wall drops off to 180+ feet so care should be taken with depth.
-Very strong current.
-Excellent drift dive.
 Included on Action Scuba's charter schedule |

 Open Water / Advanced Open Water+ |